 We also assess and rate the audio captured by the built-in microphone, listening carefully to see whether any noise is picked up from the auto-focus or the buttons, and whether the sound is clear and rich or dull and muted.

 Where a bridge camera has a built-in flash we put it through a workout to see how well it adjusts its brightness for different conditions, so that you don’t end up with shiny looking skin in portraits or underexposed photos when you shoot inside.
 We also take a photograph at different distances, from close up to over 10m away, to see how the flash behaves at different ranges.
 Does it go too bright close up, or does it lose its power when at a distance?
 Do any unwanted reflections from it creep into the shot?

-Which? tests approximately 60 digital cameras a year and puts each model through a series of meticulous tests.
-These are designed to be both rigorous and repeatable, so you can trust in the quality of your next camera.
+Our meticulous tests are designed to be both rigorous and repeatable, so you can trust in the quality of your next camera.

 All the assessments described above contribute to a total test score, so that we can identify the best cameras from the worst and compare the different models.
 We focus on image quality, ease of use, video and audio, viewfinder and monitor and flash, and don’t take price into account.
 The total score breaks down as follows:

 A bridge camera needs to score 76% or above in our tests to earn a Best Buy recommendation.
 Models that score 45% or less are labelled a Don't Buy as a warning to avoid them.